TrippyFrenemy/MongodbRedisEducation/Readme.md

 - Search for authors by name with a partial match.
 - Search for quotes by tag with a partial match.
 - Caching of search results in Redis for quick retrieval.
+- Scraping the site http://quotes.toscrape.com to search for new authors and their quotes

 ## Prerequisites